 7 Generation Games

-If you are an educator and want to set up a classroom/school account so that teachers can access student data reports, please email email@example.com.
+Teachers, if you want to set up a classroom/school account to access your class data reports, please email firstname.lastname@example.org.

 We recognize that “transitioning education online” isn’t possible or easily accessible for many families and communities.
-That said, almost all of our apps have an offline version and can run on a smartphone or device without using data or Wi-Fi once they’re downloaded.
+That said, most of our apps can run offline on a smartphone or device without using data or Wi-Fi once they’re downloaded.